sohail1822/sohail1822/README.md

 - 👋 Hi, I’m @sohail1822
 - 👀 I’m interested in Web Development and Competitive Progamming
-- 🌱 I’m currently learning DSA
+- 🌱 I have Knowledge of various CS Fundamentals such as DSA,Operating System,Object Oriented Programming and DBMS.
 - 📫 Reach me at shaikhsohail1822@gmail.com

 <!---